You are free to republish this article both online and in print. We ask that you follow some simple guidelines.

 Copy this HTML into your CMS.
 Press ⌘-C to copyClose

-The nominations have just been announced for the 69th Emmy Awards, and we have seven world-class shows in the running this year, not to mention a whole host of series that are previous nominees and winners!
+The nominations have just been announced for the 69th Emmy Awards, and we have six world-class shows in the running this year, not to mention a whole host of series that are previous nominees and winners!